 The product itself is probably one of the best-designed PC cases which fall into the Micro ATX category.
 The case also comes with a dual-chamber design that separates the HDDs, SSDs, and power supply from the rest of the components, keeping them safe from the heat the other products generate and allowing for the integration of much better cooling systems.
 The case can fit up to 3x 240 mm radiators which makes this an obvious choice for integrating water cooling systems, meaning that this PC Case for water cooling should be at the top of your list.

 Aesthetically speaking, this case is very nice, coming in black and white colors.
 The RGB pops off from this case and gives off eye-catching lights, which work well with the tempered glass panels and the plastic and steel build of the case.
 There is a decent amount of I/O ports, but unfortunately, they are located at the top of the case, which may lead to some wiring problems.
-If you are afraid that will ruin the aesthetic of the case, then do not fret, as the Corsair Crystal 280X RGB is close to, if not, the Best RGB Water Cooling Case you can get if you are in the market for a micro-ATX case.
+If you are afraid that will ruin the aesthetic of the case, then do not fret, as the Corsair Crystal 280X RGB is close to, if not the Best RGB Water Cooling Case you can get if you are in the market for a micro-ATX case.

 Frequently Asked Questions

-While you do not need a specific size to have a water cooling system integrated into your PC case, the bigger case you have makes it easier to manage and install the cooling system.
 While you can have a cooling system in a compact ITX PC case, you should consider Mid-Tower or Full-Tower Cases if you want easy and efficient water cooling.

 If you plan on building a PC with custom water loops, you should make sure that all of your components are capable of supporting this endeavor.
 Ensure that you have enough radiators, water blocks, and a compatible PC case that supports water cooling and has enough room to allow you to create your custom water loops.
-You can then start to place the components and loop the water according to how you want it.

 Almost any PC case can use water cooling so long as a compatible system is installed.
 The easiest way to do this is by purchasing a water cooling kit available in various sizes and features for popular brands, including Thermaltake, NZXT & Cooler Master.
 Choose a water cooling kit compatible with your PC’s CPU and can fit inside the PC case itself.
-Make sure it can provide good cooling to all the components, and you should be good with a brand new cooling system.